Ard3ny/ard3ny.github.io/_posts/2023-11-17-Matrix-Synapse-chat-server-with-Element.md

 * End-to-end encryption
 * Interoperability (meaning you can use bridges to connect to other apps like whatsupp...)

+## Why this guide ?
+#### In this guide
+* I've combined tutorials on how to deploy matrix and element the easiest, but still reliable way
+* Researched the right settings and the best practices for the performance
+* Added own separate TURN server for proper voice and video calls
+* Used token based User registration, provisioned by the chat-bot for easy management

 # Prerequisites
 * debian 12 instance (VPS or selfhosted)